Study finds climate change is threatening home foundations

 What the Study Found

 Their method was to estimate potential foundation damage in a sequential manner.
 They analyzed how much of the foundation might be exposed to saltwater, the effects of rising groundwater due to sea level increase, and possible uncertainties around when corrosion may start.
-They then calculated the potential repair costs and the additional costs incurred by homeowners during the repair period.
+Then, they calculated the potential repair costs and the additional costs incurred by homeowners during the repair period.

 Here are the implications of this study for homeowners in coastal regions:

-- Rising Sea Levels: As climate change causes sea levels to rise, coastal residential areas are increasingly at risk.
+- Rising Sea Levels: As sea levels rise, coastal areas face increasing risks.

 No, climate change can affect your home’s foundation in several ways:

-- Increased Flooding: Climate change can increase the risk of flooding in certain areas.
-If your home is in a flood-prone area, the foundation may be at risk of water damage.
-Flooding can erode the soil around your foundation, causing it to settle and crack.
-It can also increase hydrostatic pressure which can cause basement walls to crack or bow.
+- Increased Flooding: Flooding can erode the soil around your foundation, causing it to settle and crack.
+It can also increase hydrostatic pressure, which can cause basement walls to crack or bow.

 - Water Damage: Climate change can lead to more frequent and intense storms, which can cause flooding or water damage to your foundation.